geo-data/gdal-docker/README.md

 `geodata/gdal`.

 This is an Ubuntu derived image containing the Geospatial Data Abstraction Library (GDAL) compiled with a broad range of drivers.
-The build process closely follows that defined in the
+The build process is based on that defined in the
 [GDAL TravisCI tests](https://github.com/OSGeo/gdal/blob/trunk/.travis.yml).

 Each branch in the git repository corresponds to a supported GDAL version